19 Top Benefits Of Beekeeping

 Beekeeping expenses could be tax deductible.

-Many popular hobbies like golf, photography or sailing cost a lot of money to get started.
-If you decide to start beekeeping, the startup costs are usually only a few hundred dollars for the basic equipment.
+Many popular hobbies like golf, photography or sailing are costly to start.
+If you decide to keep bees, the startup costs are usually only a few hundred dollars for the basic equipment.

 Summing up

 Beekeeping is a rewarding pastime that offers many benefits.
-Ask a beekeeper their main motivation for getting involved and you’ll likely get a range of answers.
-Some love entomology and appreciate the opportunity to study bees in their home; others are in it for the honey; many are getting on board to help the environment.
+Ask a beekeeper about their motivation, and you’ll get various answers.
+Some love entomology and studying bees in their homes; others are in it for the honey; many are getting on board to help the environment.

 If you’re considering getting started, check out our guides on how many hives are best when starting out and where to place hives for best results.